haowang-astro/jetsimpy/docs/source/afterglow.rst

 Sky map
 -------
-.. py:method:: .IntensityOfPixel(t, nu, x_tilde, y_tilde, P, model="sync")
+.. py:method:: .IntensityOfPixel(t, nu, x_offset, y_offset, P, model="sync")

-    The intensity of a "pixel" which is offset from the burst center by (x_tilde, y_tilde).
+    The intensity of a "pixel" which is offset from the burst center by (x_offset, y_offset).